REDRESS offers internships to excellent law graduates and LLM students with a strong background in international human rights work.

 - secondees from corporate firms.

-If you fit any of the above profiles and would like to discuss such a role please email [email protected].
+If you fit any of the above profiles and would like to discuss such a role please email [email protected] we will review request every two months.